 The contest itself is a merging of history and legend.
 Companies saw the new steam powered drilling machines as more efficient than men.
 To test the viability of the machines, they staged a contest.
 A steel driving team would face down the steam powered drilling machines.
 Whichever drilled farther the fastest would win the contest.
 Chosen for their skill and speed, John Henry and his shaker faced off against the steam drill and won.
 While most versions of the song do not list a location for this contest, some name the Great Bend Tunnel.
 This tunnel is on the C&O railroad near Talcott, West Virginia.

 Whatever version of the race you choose to believe, the result was the same.
-The construction of the Great Bend Tunnel and the entire C&O rail line was not a product of the modern machinery of the industrial age but the basic physical labor of thousands of now unknown workers in an everyday struggle to make a living for themselves and their families.
+The construction of the entire C&O rail line was not a product of machinery of the industrial era.
+It was the physical labor of thousands of workers that built the railroad and its tunnels.

-John Henry was but one of the thousands of men whose strong backs, sweat, blood, and desire to build a new life for themselves and their families were the true foundation for the coming of the Chesapeake and Ohio railroad, the growth of our nation, and the whistle you still hear today.
+John Henry was but one of thousands of men.
+Through their sweat, blood, and desire to build a new life, they built a foundation for the future.
+They brought the railroad to West Virginia and contributed to the growth of our nation.
+Their work still echoes in the whistle you hear today.

 Last updated: September 14, 2023